tratteo/nuxt_template/content/articles/why-you-should-train.md

 Motivation is like a fair-weather friend – great when things are going well, but nowhere to be found when you actually need it.
 Successful people aren't more motivated; they've just built systems that don't depend on motivation.

+::warning{}
-::alert{type="warning" title="Reality Check" description="You will not feel like doing it most days.
+You will not feel like doing it most days.
 That's not a bug in your system – that's a feature of being human.
-The goal is to do it anyway, especially when you don't feel like it. 🚀"}
+The goal is to do it anyway, especially when you don't feel like it. 🚀
 ::

 ### Strategies for Motivationless Days